KintsugiMindfulWellness/java-sdk/README.md

 </repository>
 ```

-Then, add it as dependency to pom.xml:
+Then, add it as dependency to pom.xml file:

 ```
 <dependencies>